Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/provision-a-secured-locker.md

 ## Step 5: Clean up resources

-Other Santa Cruz Secure AI Lifecycle features build upon this quickstart.
+Other Azure Percept Secure AI Lifecycle features build upon this quickstart.
 If you plan to continue with subsequent quickstarts and tutorials, you may wish to leave these resources in place.

 When you are ready to clean up resources, please ensure you have decrypted any data and/or AI/ML models prior to deletion.
-Afterward, delete the resource group, which deletes the Santa Cruz Secure AI Lifecycle solution components.
+Afterward, delete the resource group, which deletes the Azure Percept Secure AI Lifecycle solution components.